influxdata/docs-v2/content/v2.0/visualize-data/variables/create-variable.md

 Create dashboard variables in the Data Explorer, from the Organization page, or import a variable.

+_For information about variable types, see [Variable types](/v2.0/visualize-data/variables/variable-types/)._

 ### Create a variable in the Data Explorer

 1. Click the **Data Explorer** icon in the sidebar.